bernie-skipole/indi/README.md

 ### indimqttredis

-An indi client with the capability to read data from redis and send it in indi XML format to indiserver, and can read device properties from indiserver and store them in redis.
+An indi client with the capability to read data from redis and send it in indi XML format to indiserver, and in the other direction; can read device properties from indiserver and store them in redis.

 This is done to provide a web framework (or other gui) easy access to device properties and settings via redis key value storage.
 The gui or web framework is not specified.